-Kim Kardashian & Kanye West Undergo Emergency Couple’s Therapy, ‘They Have A Lot Of Issues To Work Through’ Source Claims
+Kim Kardashian & Kanye West Undergo Emergency Couple’s Therapy, ‘They Have A Lot Of Issues To Work Through,’ Source Claims

 While Kim and Kanye have so far stayed tight-lipped amid the therapy and divorce rumors, there’s no doubting that Kardashian and her husband have had their fair share of divorce accusations over the past few months.

-Us Weekly was first to allude to an impending divorce for Kim and Kanye in early December, claiming that Kardashian no longer wanted to stay married to West following his pretty bizarre behaviour that repeatedly hit the headlines in 2016.
+Us Weekly was first to allude to an impending divorce for Kim and Kanye in early December, claiming that Kardashian no longer wanted to stay married to West following his pretty bizarre behavior that repeatedly hit the headlines in 2016.

-Radar Online also claimed last year that Kim and Kanye had been leading “completely separate lives” as 2016 drew to a close and alleged that Kardashian had been telling her nearest and dearest that she thinks West had turned into “a completely different person than the man that she married” two years ago.
+Radar Online also claimed last year that Kim and Kanye had been leading “completely separate lives” as 2016 drew to a close, and alleged that Kardashian had been telling her nearest and dearest that she thinks West had turned into “a completely different person than the man that she married” two years ago.

 “Kim’s therapist and her psychiatrist told her that it is really not healthy for her to be around Kanye like this,” added the Kardashian source of her relationship with West at the time.